Centers for International Business Education (84.220)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

-Accredited public and nonprofit private institutions of higher education, or combinations of such institutions, that establish a center advisory council before the date Federal assistance is received may apply.
+Accredited public and nonprofit private institutions of higher education, or consortia of such institutions, that establish a center advisory council before the date Federal assistance is received may apply.
 This council will conduct extensive planning concerning the scope of the center's activities and the design of its program prior to establishing the center.

 Beneficiary Eligibility